 Authorizations by Alberta do not imply authorization under federal legislation and requirements, notably the federal Fisheries Act.
-The proponent may require advice and approvals of the federal agencies (Department of Fisheries and Oceans) regarding federal legislation requirements.
+The proponent must seek advice and approvals of the federal agencies (Department of Fisheries and Oceans) regarding federal legislation requirements.

 Additional ground rules for any work carried out in and around watercourses are found in section 11.4 - Watercourse Crossings.
-Where adverse effects on fish and fish habitat are anticipated, the advice and possible authorization of DFO should be sought.

-7.6.1 All waterbodies and watercourses are presumed to be fish bearing or support fish-bearing habitat.
-However,

-The company may confirm the distribution of fish and fish habitat within the planning areas by:

-- a) checking the Fisheries Management Information System (FMIS), Water Act Codes of Practice and fisheries inventory data, or - b) conducting new inventories, or - c) consulting with the appropriate Area Fisheries Management Biologist. - 7.6.2 For any activity that disturbs or alters the bed and banks of a fish-bearing waterbody, an assessment of the potential effects on fish and fish habitat must be conducted by an individual with expertise in fisheries and aquatic assessment methods and habitat mitigation measures.
+- 7.6.1 All waterbodies and watercourses are presumed to be fish bearing or support fish-bearing habitat.
+However, the company may confirm the distribution of fish and fish habitat within the planning areas by: - a) Checking the Fisheries Management Information System (FMIS), Water Act Codes of Practice and fisheries inventory data, or - b) Conducting new inventories, or - c) Consulting with the appropriate Area Fisheries Management Biologist. - 7.6.2 For any activity that disturbs or alters the bed and banks of a fish-bearing waterbody, an assessment of the potential effects on fish and fish habitat has been conducted by an individual with expertise in fisheries and aquatic assessment methods and habitat mitigation measures.
 For assessment requirements and methods, refer to Schedule 4 of the Code of Practice for Watercourse Crossings Guidelines for Complying with the Code of Practice for Watercourse crossings.